vvkwan/contributionlog/README-2.md

 ### Unit Tests

-- [ ] N/A; I am modifying the tests for a package.
+- [ ] N/A; I am modifying the tests for a package, so it was part of the implementation process to run tests.
 ### Integration Tests

 - [ ] N/A